Pastor Search: Frequently Asked Questions

 Section 10.03 Selection Process.
 The process for selecting a Senior Pastor (and/or any Associate Pastor, if the process is deemed necessary by the Elders) shall be as determined by the Elders.

 The non-pastoral elders (Dave Page, Fred Atkins, Ross Queener & Timothy Tien) agreed to constitute a diverse search committee with heterogenous views and experiences that would represent the congregation well, and also seek obedience to Word and Spirit together.
 Connie Lewin, Jamie Craig, Jenna Russo, Phil Woods and Sandy Barnett each agreed to join the committee in 2017.
 Each of the committee members is a long-standing member of Trinity with respective records of exemplary and sacrificial service in our church.
-(UPDATE: In April 2018, Jenna advised the committee of her need to step down, and the committee has accepted this and has begun looking for a replacement for her.)
+(UPDATES: In April 2018, Jenna advised the committee of her need to step down, and the committee has accepted this and has begun looking for a replacement for her.
+In June 2018, Pamela Schiess agreed to join the search committee, and the committee is delighted in the experience, perspectives, and gifts that she brings to the process.)

 Why is our church investing significant time in a search process?